 just for looks on this important day!

 of the sun.
-This always gives opportunities for a good photo, with lens
+This always gives opportunities for a good photo.
+Here, there were lens

-effects and the translucent sail fabric glowing with bright sunlight.
+effects and the translucent sail fabric glowed with bright sunlight.

 flame effect along the trailing edge.
 However, looking closer, it

 appears to be a bird design with flaming wings and tail-feathers.
-A Fire-bird perhaps?
+A Fire-bird was my initial thought.
+Having now met the owner who made it, it is in fact a Phoenix kite.
 Anyway, it makes for an eye-grabbing image!

-This big beautiful Delta stunt kite trailed a very long narrow tubular
+The big beautiful Delta stunt kite in the first photo trailed a very long narrow tubular

 tail, which traced out every move the stunter traced out in the sky.